-Passwords should be at least 6 characters, and include
+Passwords should be at least 10 characters, and include the following:

-- The longer the password the better, but 6 is usually the minimum
+- The longer the password the better, but 10 is usually the minimum.

-- Try not to use the same password twice and instead change it up
+- Try not to use the same password twice, instead, change it up.

 - Use any combination (the more the merrier) of uppercase letters, lowercase letters, numbers, and special characters.

 This is where you log in to view your hosting accounts, domains, invoices, contact information, subaccounts, and more.
-This uses the email address associated with your account and a password set by you during signup (or it can be reset here).
+This uses the email address associated with your account and a password set by you during signup (or you can use the Lost Password Reset function).

 Changing Client Area Password

-If you would like to change your client area password, we have a guide for that here.
+If you would like to change your client area password, check out Changing Your Client Area Password.

-If you instead need to reset it, visit this guide.
+If you instead need to reset it, check out Reset Your Client Area Password.